terraform-aviatrix-modules/terraform-aviatrix-mc-transit-peering/examples/example1 - as-path-prepending/as-path-prepending.md

 ## SCENARIO 1 - AS-PATH prepending for transit gateways' peerings
 <img src="https://github.com/conip/terraform-aviatrix-mc-transit-peering/blob/ba8cedb3a922b67f9093e500db9b5859629068a3/examples/example1%20-%20as-path-prepending/img/as-path-prepending-use-case1.jpeg" title="AS PATH PREPENDING">

+By default all transit peerings should have prepending enabled with value of 3.
+Specific regional transit peerings shouldn't have any prepending (0).
+Two regions should act as fallback to each other so prepending of 2 is applied.

 ### Example Code to achieve the above:

 ```hcl